mcittkmims/anagram_finder/README.md

 mvn clean install
 ```

-This will compile the project, run any tests, and package it for execution.
+This will compile the project and package it for execution.

 ### Run the project